OMGloom/ios-nights-2019/README.md

 To give you a proper understanding of iOS basics.
 After completing this course you should be able to build a simple iOS app that is pleasure to maintain and scale.

+## Materials

+You will work on an app for course attendees.
+During each lecture you will implement a part of the app and by the end of the course you will have a fully functioning application.
+You can find designs [here](https://invis.io/SKPDB7QDZ2W).

 ## Lectures

 ### 1. Swift I